 Before looking at the strategies you can use to enjoy low-interest loans, it is important to start by answering two questions, “What is a personal loan?” and “How does it work?”.

 A personal loan, also referred to as a consumer loan, is a form of credit that people take for personal reasons (e.g. consumption).
 It is an unsecured type of loan, implying that you do need collateral to get it approved.
-This also means that you do not risk losing personal assets if you are unable to repay the loan, let’s say because of loss of income.
+This also means that you do not risk losing personal assets if you are unable to repay the loan, let’s say because of a loss of income.
 In such a case, what will be impacted is your credit score.

-Once approved, a personal loan in Singapore is deposited into your bank account in a ransom, and you have to repay in instalments.
+Once approved, a personal loan in Singapore is deposited into your bank account in a ransom, and you have to repay it in instalments.
 In Singapore, the maximum period for paying a personal loan is seven years.
 Remember that the faster you clear the loan, the cheaper it will be.

 Personal Loan Interest Rates and Effective Interest Rates (EIR)

-To enjoy low personal loan interest rates, it is important to understand that they fall into two categories: The personal loan interest rate (also known as advertised interest rate) and annual percentage rate (APR).
+To enjoy low personal loan interest rates, it is important to understand that they fall into two categories: The personal loan interest rate (also known as advertised interest rate) and the annual percentage rate (APR).

 Personal Loan Interest Rate

-The personal interest rate is expressed as a percentage and is applied on the loan principal alone.
+The personal interest rate is expressed as a percentage and is applied to the loan principal alone.
 Take the example of a personal loan of $10,000 with a fixed interest rate of 9% for a period of five years (60 months).
 Over the term of the loan, you will be expected to pay $2,455 as interest on top of the principle of $10,000.